bi-tm/express-nedb-rest/README.md

 You can start it with command ```node test/test.js```.
 It creates an express HTTP server and provides an `index.html` as web frontend.
 This frontend contains a form, in which you may set HTTP method, url and body text.
-You may execute the different HTTP methods (GET,POST,PUT,DELETE) and you will see the response content.
+You may execute the different HTTP methods (GET, POST, PUT, DELETE) and you will see the response content.

 ![screenshot](/test/screenshot.png)